honda-research-institute/WeakOnlineSegmentation/README.md

-# Weakly Supervised Online Action Segmentation
+# Weakly Supervised Online Action Segmentation in Multiview Instructional Videos

 This is the code for the paper "Weakly Supervised Online Action Segmentation in Multiview Instructional Videos" accepted in CVPR 22.